Skip to main content

 Koala

-Meet the Koala - an iconic, sleepy, tree-hugging marsupial.
+Meet the koala - an iconic, sleepy, tree-hugging marsupial.

 Koalas spend about 20 hours a day resting in gum trees, with the other four spent eating fresh eucalypt leaves and grooming their thick fur coat.